jwlankhaar/ptzpresets/README.md

 # PTZ Presets

-A simple switchboard for presets of PTZ cameras that support the ONVIF protocol.
+A simple switchboard for presets of PTZ cameras